SystemsApproach/5G/preface.rst

 The transition to 5G is happening, and unless you’ve been actively trying to ignore it, you’ve undoubtedly heard the hype.
-But if you are like 99% of the CS-trained, systems-oriented, cloud-savvy, Internet-biased people in the world, the cellular network is largely a mystery.
+But if you are like 99% of the CS-trained, systems-oriented, Internet-raised, cloud-savvy people in the world, the cellular network is largely a mystery.
 You know it’s an important technology used in the last mile to connect people to the Internet, but you’ve otherwise abstracted it out of your scope-of-concerns.